Utah Central Railway (of 1992)

 Overview

 Utah Central Railway is a shortline operating in and around Ogden, Utah.
-The road has two separate segments:
+The road has three separate segments:

-The first segment, which was also their first operating location, is the former Southern Pacific plant trackage at the Little Mountain industrial complex, on the eastern shore of Great Salt Lake.
+The first segment, which was also their first operating location, is contract switching at the the former Southern Pacific plant trackage at the Little Mountain industrial complex, on the eastern shore of Great Salt Lake.
 UCRY is under contract from Westinghouse Electric to perform the switching at Western Zirconium at Little Mountain.

 The second segment shares the old D&RGW yard at Ogden with Utah Railway.
 UCRY has the three or four north tracks and Utah Railway has the rest.
 Utah Central switches Dyce Chemical, right in the Ogden Yard and the grain elevator on the north side of the old D&RGW yard.
 The also operates west on the old D&RGW main to the old Amalgamated sugar works.
 Utah Central owns all the tracks at the sugar works, about seven miles.